Digital Photography Tips, Tutorials and Resources

 In the Unsharp Mask dialog box, use the following settings:

-This will really make the eyes pop.
+This will really make the eyes stand out nicely.

 Lastly, you’ll need to add just a bit more depth to your photo.

 Click on the circular icon at the bottom right corner of your screen (beneath the Layers panel) and select ‘Brightness/Contrast’.

 Leave the Brightness as-is, and set the Contrast to 40.